ra48ad/enpal_assignment/README.md

 ## Assignment Question: trade-offs

-I spent a good amount of time on the project trying to get the best possible result in the short time at hand.
-The focus was to get a working MVP with readable and easy-to-understand code.
-I tried to keep logic seperated from the UI and force Single Resposibility, as well as other SOLID principles, while not over-complicating the app.
+A good amount of time was invested in the project with the main focus on getting the best possible result in a short amount of time.
+The focus was to get a working MVP with readable, easy-to-understand, and highly testable code.
+Logic was kept seperated as much as possible from the UI and SOLID principles like Single Resposibility were applied.

-I am happy with the result, but if I had more time I would look at the following enhancements/improvements:
+While the result was satisfactory, with more time at hand, I would look at the following enhancements/improvements:

-- Error Handling and Edge Cases: While basic API error handling is implemented, the UI's error response system needs refinement.
+- Error Handling and Edge Cases: While basic error handling is implemented, the UI's error response system needs refinement.
 The application would benefit from more sophisticated error messaging and graceful handling of edge cases.
-Additional development time would allow for implementing comprehensive error states and recovery flows, ensuring a more robust user experience across all scenarios.
 - Localization/Internationalization: All text content is currently hardcoded within the source code, making it difficult to update or translate content without modifying the codebase directly.
-This approach lacks the flexibility needed for supporting multiple languages and maintaining content updates efficiently.
 - Dependency Injection: The current manual dependency management works adequately for the project's limited scope.
 However, as the application grows in complexity, implementing a dedicated dependency injection framework like GetIt or Provider would improve scalability, testability, and maintainability.
-This would provide better control over object lifecycles and simplify dependency management across the application.
 - Data Persistence: Currently, the application lacks state persistence, causing all data to be lost when the app is closed.
-This limitation is particularly significant for user appointments, which can only be retrieved through re-authentication.
-Implementing local storage would maintain user data between sessions, eliminating the need for frequent re-authentication and providing a more seamless user experience.
+A better solution would be to persist data like the current booking locally.
-- Code Readability: Further code reviews would enhance overall code clarity and maintainability.
-Additional refactoring would ensure the codebase is more intuitive and accessible to other developers, following established best practices and coding standards.
+- Code Readability: Reviewing the code to make sure it is readable and understandable for others.
 - Testability: just like readability, the testability can be enhanced by improving the architecture the app and following principles to a better testable code.